 - CODETYPE is the code type name as shown in the CODETYPE field in the LTPPDD table. - CODE is the code value.
 Although most codes are numeric, some are alphanumeric; therefore, this field is coded as a character, which creates an apparent illogical sequence when the field is sorted in ascending or descending order. - DETAIL is the description of the code. - ADDL\CODE provides a second reference field for codes that require a combination of two codes to form a unique reference.
-The only two CODETYPES that use this field are COUNTY, in which ADDL\CODE corresponds to the STATE\PROVINCE code of the State or Province in which the county is located, and EXPERIMENT, in which the ADDL\CODE is "G" for GPS experiments and "S" for SPS experiments.
+The three CODETYPES that use this field are COUNTY, in which ADDL\CODE corresponds to the STATE\PROVINCE code of the State or Province in which the county is located, EXPERIMENT, in which the ADDL\CODE is "G" for GPS experiments and "S" for SPS experiments, and MAINT\WORK that uses Unit as a code type to indicate units. - ADDL\CODETYPE provides the CODETPE of the CODE specified in the ADDL\CODE field.